 Other subjects that are not available as majors or minors but can count towards Arts points for the Bachelor of Arts degree:

 - Computer Science

 - Criminal Justice

 - Health Sciences

 Bachelor of Arts internships combine theory and practice and count towards your degree.
-UC offers internship papers at 200-level, 300-level and Honours, 400-level.
-You will gain a valuable taste of the professional world and find out what area you would like to work in after university.
+UC offers internship papers at 200-level and 300-level.

 All Arts subjects, including languages, can be started at first-year level without previous study.